Recipe by Ivy Entrekin, Honey Mama’s R&D Manager (adapted from a recipe by WholeNewMom.com)

 - 1 (14-ounce) can full-fat coconut milk

-- Place a can of coconut milk in the refrigerator bottom side up.
-Leave it in there overnight.
+Place a can of coconut milk in the refrigerator bottom side up.
+Leave it in there for 24-48 hours.

-- 10 minutes before starting the recipe, place a metal mixing bowl, and the beaters from a hand mixer in the freezer.
+10 minutes before starting the recipe, place a metal mixing bowl in the freezer.

 - Whipped coconut cream keeps for about a week in the refrigerator, if covered properly.
 If it hardens, you can do the whipping process all over again.